 Review and Choose Based on Features

 If you want to have the ability to write checks, find the accounts that offer this feature.
 Some money market accounts will provide you with an ATM card, which you can use to withdraw cash within their network of ATMs.
-Be sure to check for fees involved if you plan to use ATMs outside of the institution’s network.
+Be sure to check for fees involved if you plan to use ATMs outside the institution’s network.
 Other accounts may give you a debit card to use for your ATM access and use for purchases at retail stores or online.
 Withdrawal limitations may apply in these cases, so make sure that you keep that in mind.

 Check Into Account Fees